maxsv0/sitograph/README.md

 ## Content Management System features overview
 We believe website development must be easy and enjoyable.
 Sitograph attempts to take care of common tasks used in the majority of web projects, such as:
-- Website structure and routing
+- Website structure and routing with multi-language support
-- Multi-language support
 - Manage content of a website: documents, photos, videos, etc.
+- Adaptive web design optimized for any type of mobile devices
 - User management, sessions, real-time analytics
 - Email Marketing and customizable mailing templates
-- Scheduled job processing
 - Configurable JSON API
 - Internal PHP API for developers
+- Scheduled job processing
 - Updates and functionality extending via modules repository

 ## Admin UI homepage